LED Grow Lights and Eye Safety: What You Need to Know

 UV-A and UV-B Light (320-400 nm)

-UV-A light, which is at the lower end of the spectrum, can enhance the production of certain compounds in plants, such as essential oils and resins, which can improve the flavor and aroma of herbs and other crops.
+UV-A light, which is at the lower end of the spectrum, can enhance the production of certain compounds in plants which can improve the flavor and aroma of herbs and other crops.
 UV-B light, on the other hand, enhances terpene production, providing a more complete sensory experience with your crops.

 Potential Eye Health Risks